 Numerous studies have emerged linking Prevacid, as well as Astrazeneca’s Nexium and Prilosec, to a greatly increased risk of developing kidney conditions.
 Consumers have seen a spectrum of minor kidney injuries like acute interstitial nephritis (swelling of the kidney tubules that can become more severe) and chronic kidney disease, which may result in kidney failure and even death.
 One recent study published in JAMA discovered that participants regularly taking Prevacid and similar drugs had a 20 – 50% higher risk of developing chronic kidney disease than nonusers.

 Another related study found that even short-term or acute kidney injury from taking Prevacid may not be the whole picture of continued declining kidney function.
 The researchers noted that patients in the study silently and gradually developed worsening kidney problems, which led to some facing chronic kidney disease or renal failure.
-Though in their follow ups over 5 years, 80% of PPI users had not been diagnosed with acute kidney disease, but over half of the cases of chronic kidney disease or kidney failure were found in patients without acute kidney problems.
+Although 80% of PPI users had not been diagnosed with acute kidney disease in their follow-ups over five years, more than half of the cases of chronic kidney disease or kidney failure were found in patients without acute kidney problems.

 Did Prevacid cause your kidney problems?Get a free evaluation today